-The Respondent denied the Appellant's application as he did not meet the diagnostic criteria of an eligible diagnosis of an Intellectual Disability, or related condition, which is severe.
-Kerri Linton, witness for the Respondent, testified that the Appellant's diagnosis of Autism Spectrum Disorder Level 2, does not meet the severity criteria for a qualifying related condition for program eligibility.
-Ms. Linton contended that according to the Diagnostic and Statistical Manual for Mental Disorders (DSM), a rating of a level 3 for Autism Spectrum Disorder is considered severe and would meet severity criteria as a related condition for I/DD Waiver eligibility.
+The Respondent denied the Appellant's application as she did not meet the diagnostic criteria of an eligible diagnosis of an Intellectual Disability, or related condition, which is severe.
+Charley Bowen, witness for the Respondent, testified that the Appellant's diagnosis of Autism Spectrum Disorder Level 2 does not meet the severity criteria as a qualifying condition for program eligibility.
+Furthermore, Mr. Bowen stated that there is no evidence that the Appellant has an Intellectual Disability.
+The Appellant was administered the Weschler Adult Intelligence Scale (WAIS) during the December 2024 IPE and received an Intelligence Quotient (IQ) score 80, in the low average range of intellectual functioning.